top of page

 ABOUT ME

-I’m a quantitative researcher with a strong background in computational social science.
-I hold a PhD in Political Science from the University of North Carolina at Chapel Hill.
-My peer-reviewed work applies advanced statistical methods to explore complex questions in the social sciences.
+I’m a quantitative researcher with a strong background in applied data science, machine learning, statistical modeling, and survey research.
+I hold a PhD in Political Science from the University of North Carolina at Chapel Hill, where I leveraged recent advances in computational social science to address complex policy and behavioral questions.
+My peer-reviewed work applies advanced statistical methods to explore institutional systems and public opinion.
 In both academic and applied consulting settings, I’ve managed projects involving large, unstructured datasets; built predictive models; and communicated data-driven insights to diverse audiences.
 I’m passionate about turning data into decisions and enjoy working on applied problems where rigorous methods can make a real impact.

 To explore examples of my work, see the Portfolio and Publications sections of this site.